 Peak and Off-Peak Hours of Day

 Weekday, weekend, and holiday data were analyzed to determine peak hours and off-peak hours, and the hours with slow speed anomalies.
+Generally weekend has the lowest speed anomalies during peak month.
+Weekday has the highest speed anomalies during peak month, compared to weekend and holiday.

 The findings are as below:

 Peak month weekday: July